pditommaso/gatk-swe/README.md

 1424210533	15361199	s3://gapp-east/sample/GCAT_150X_Exome.UG/recalibrated.filtered.vcf.gz
 ```

+### Performance

+When run at scale (>3 genomes at once)  using Cirrus with resource prediction enbled, AWS spot instances, default automatic scaling and using S3 for storing intermediate files we usually observe runtimes <3 hours per whole human genome (40x) and compute cost rangind from $3-$5 based on whether UnifiedGenotyper or HaplotypeCaller is used, and scales to 100-1000 of whole genomes processed at the same time.

+Using other schedulers will probably yeld worse but comparable results, especially if there are performance bottlenecks such as shared NFS server.

 # Detailed explanation

-Entire worklow is submitted to scheduler as a directed graph of tasks with **ksub**.
+Entire worklow is submitted to scheduler as a directed acyclinc graph (DAG) of tasks with **ksub**.
 gatk_pipeline.sh is used to construct and sumbit task graph for execution.
-We briefly cover key section of gatk_pipeline.sh below:
+We briefly cover key sections of gatk_pipeline.sh below:

 ## Split input files

-For each input file we compute number of splits and submit split task to the queue for each input pair.
+For each input file compute number of splits and submit split task to the queue for each input pair.
 Split task returns task id, and after completion will emit a number of FASTQ files, that can be referred via SWE as $split_job_id:1.fastq.gz, ..., $split_job_id:N.fastq.gz